tomjoht/tomjoht.github.io/_docs/introduction_to_rest_apis/docapis_download.md

 ---

 In addition to reading on the web, you can also can read this content in PDF format.
+Each chapter PDF costs $3.
 The date the pages were last generated appears in the header of the PDF.
 Click the individual links below or go to the [Shop](https://www.buymeacoffee.com/learnapidoc/extras).
+Payment is handled through the buymeacoffee.com platform.

 <ul class="pdfList">
 <li><a class="coffee" target="_blank" href="https://www.buymeacoffee.com/learnapidoc/e/145945">Chapter 1: Introduction to REST APIs</a></li>